-The three buckle design has many advantages.
-It makes it easier to adjust, it’s comfortable in and out of the water, and it prevents seat back interference.
+The three-buckle design has many advantages.
+It makes it easier to adjust, is comfortable in and out of the water, and prevents seat-back interference.
 It’s designed for better mobility and comfort.

 The high-profile cut-away leaves more room for movement.
 The upper buckle will not ride up when paddling.
 There’s also a hang loop for easy drying and storage.

 This multi-use flotation device is excellent for many different water sports.
-The life jacket is universal so that it will fit a variety of users.
+The life jacket is universal to fit a variety of users.
 The jacket is comfortable for rowing but lacks comfort when you sit low in the kayak.

 Padding is not bulky